utah-cs4470-sp23/class/assembly.md

 features, but here are the most important ones for navigating through a program's execution:

-- The `b main` command sets a "breakpoint" at the start of the `main` method.
+- The `b jpl_main` command sets a "breakpoint" at the start of the `jpl_main` function.
 This means your process will stop right before it executes the first instruction in `main`, and let you examine the state.
 You can likewise put in a different function name if you want to pause there.
 - The `run` command runs the program, stopping at the first breakpoint.
 The `continue` command is similar, it unpauses the program and runs until the next breakpoint.